lucky-elsa/Atlas/README.md

-# Help me fix it base is 90% rady.
+# Help me fix it base is 90% ready.
 This is the last error i am getting.
 ![Screenshot (128)](https://user-images.githubusercontent.com/96835724/211188230-4b45a400-3923-45b0-8213-ea44f167e989.png)
 - Tap on this image.
 You can open and zoom it.
-- Probably the error is in `ore.js` o `ndex.js`!!
+- Probably the error is in `core.js` o `index.js`!!
 <br>

 # Targets in this project: